ustaxcourt/ef-cms/docs/entities/Case.md

 ### irsSendDate

-When the Case was sent to the IRS by the Court.
+When the case was sent to the IRS by the court.

 > `date` | optional